-From an early age, his father encourage him to move to the United States because Jon Rahm’s father believed that’s where the future of golf lays, Rham already have developed his skills at Centro Nacional de Golf in Madrid.
-Despite not knowing English very well he made the decision and moved to Arizona State where he did very well, even he got a 3.6 GPA in his first semester.
+From an early age, his father encourage him to move to the United States because Jon Rahm’s father believed that’s where the future of golf lies, Rham already has developed his skills at Centro Nacional de Golf in Madrid.
+Despite not knowing English very well he made the decision and moved to Arizona State where he did very well, even getting a 3.6 GPA in his first semester.

 Jon Rahm twice tested positive for Covid-19 during the 2021 season, and both had huge consequences, his first test had to put him to withdraw from the Memorial Tournament and his second positive result meant he couldn’t play in the Tokyo 2020 Olympics.

-He signed with Callaway in 2021 to use a full bag of Callaway clubs, he wears Callaway-owned Travis Mathew apparel and Cuater shoes and so far he has won over $22 m on the PGA Tour.
+He signed with Callaway in 2021 to use a full bag of Callaway clubs, he wears Callaway-owned Travis Mathew apparel and Curator shoes and so far he has won over $22 million on the PGA Tour.